 If you’re trying to spend as little money as possible, then go with the Startup Plan.
 However, if you want faster speed for your blog or website, step up to the GrowBig or GoGeek Plan.
 Those plans get you SiteGround’s custom SG Optimizer plugin, which will dramatically increase your site speed.
 Also, if you need to have more than one website hosted, you have to go with either the GrowBig or GoGeek Plan.

 CDN stands for Content Delivery Network.
 A CDN is a network of servers that are distributed all over the world.
 Your website assets (content, images, etc.) get replicated on each server so that they can be served up on the closest server to the person looking at your website.
 By using a CDN, your site will load faster for the person using it.
-A good CDN like Cloudflare is also optimized for security, making your site less susceptible to denial of service attacks and other problems.
+A good CDN is also optimized for security, making your site less susceptible to denial of service attacks and other problems.